Mistralys/x4-game-notes/README.md

 The biggest issue is that in my experience, using the AI to do a synchronized fleet attack or simple attack command will get your ships shot.
 The AI invariably gets too close to the station.
 Even if not at first, the ships slowly get closer over time, often when changing positions to shoot at another part of the station.
 Even if the guns can hit from 2x the distance they are at, and this even if turrets and defense drones are disarmed.
 Micromanaging this is almost impossible.

-My personal solution:
+My personal, manual solution:

 - Identify gun installations (defense disks and bridges)
-- Manually position a destroyer above the target station
+- Manually position the ship above the target station
-- Take out all gund installations
+- Take out all gun installations (it helps to know where they are)
-- Take a fast M-sized ship
-- Make a flyby to identify leftover large gun emplacements
-- Take these out with the destroyer
-- Now teethless, let your fleet take down the station
+- Once teethless, let your fleet destroy the remaining modules.

 Even after killing all gun emplacements and defense modules, the station will still have more than 80% hull left, which is what takes the most time to whittle down.

-  > The AI rarely, if ever, attacks a station from above or below, from which position it's easier to hit gun emplacements.
+> The AI rarely, if ever, attacks a station from above or below, from which position it's easier to hit gun emplacements:
+  You can see them all, and hit everything without moving.

 ### Ship choices

+From experience, these are the best ships for station bashing:

-1. Asgard: The premium choice.
+1. Asgard: High damage, least suicidal.
-2. Syn: High damage.
+2. Syn: High damage, but pretty suicidal.
-3. Phoenix
+3. Phoenix / Odysseus: Passable, AI doesn't suicide so often.

+Rattlesnakes are the worst.
+In my games, they just loved making flybys through the center of the target station, where all guns can conventiently shoot them at the same time :|

 ## Abbreviations